close

 7. Mahila Samman Savings Certificate: This is a special deposit scheme launched by the Indian government in the 2023-24 budget specifically for women and girls.
 It aims to encourage women to save and invest.

 India is ranked third in the world in terms of the number of unicorns, after the US and China.
-More women are seeing entering the startup space, and the government is actively providing support to women entrepreneurs with various schemes and initiatives (some of these discussed above).
+More women are entering the startup space, and the government is actively providing support to women entrepreneurs with various schemes and initiatives (some of these discussed above).
 Currently, women comprise 13.76% of the total entrepreneurs in India, and this figure is set to increase.

 Read about more women schemes provided by the goverment to make lives better.